feltus/CATALYST-HACK_2026-03/README.md

 In the context of this Palmetto2 "bioLLM" system, please provide an overview of agentic AI.
 Also save an image of the palmetto2 agent architecture (components + data flow + minimal implementation stack).
 What tools are available to you on this Palmetto2 "bioLLM" system?

-### PROMPT003: Download human genme data files for local use
+### PROMPT003: Download human genome data files for local use
 PURPOSE:
 I want to download genomic input data for humans.
 TASK: